 This environmental event is coordinated by a group of volunteers known as the ICCS Otters from the Raffles Museum Toddycats! – the volunteer arm of the Lee Kong Chian Natural History Museum (Previously: Raffles Museum of Biodiversity Research), Department of Biological Sciences, National University of Singapore.

-This blog contains news and announcements from ICCS by the ICCS Otters, as well as reports of cleanup events by volunteer Organisers throughout the year.
+This blog contains news and announcements from ICCS by the ICCS Otters, as well as reports of cleanup events by volunteer Organisers throughout the year (year-round coastal cleanups).
+We also post rapid updates on the day of the ICCS event itself.

 You can write to the national coordinator, N. Sivasothi a.k.a.
 Otterman at email@example.com